-The previous day, children all across the country will have opened their Christmas presents, and if they had BBC One on their television sets, they may have seen delighted to see Australian children’s entertainer Rolf Harris was meeting patients at Queen Mary’s Hospital for Children, Carshalton, Surrey.
+Children all across the country opening their Christmas presents in 1969 may have seen delighted to see Australian children’s entertainer Rolf Harris meeting patients at Queen Mary’s Hospital for Children, Carshalton, Surrey on BBC One.
 I’m betting that during the show, he’ll have sang that year’s Christmas number 1, and final chart-topper of the decade, Two Little Boys.
 Until a few years ago, it was a fondly remembered anti-war song by a national treasure.
-Now it’s an uncomfortable reminder that a paedophile tricked us all for nearly 50 , and the name of the song has only helped it become a sick joke.
+Now it’s an uncomfortable reminder that a paedophile tricked us all for nearly 50, and the name of the song has only helped it become a sick joke.

 Few stars have fallen in the UK as swiftly and completely as Harris.
 He was our favourite Aussie, loved by most, including me.
 And then in 2013 he was arrested and interviewed for allegations related to Operation Yewtree, set up by police in the wake of the Jimmy Savile sex scandals.

 Harris was born on 30 March 1930 in Bassendean, Perth in Western Australia.
 He was named after Rolf Boldrewood, the pseudonym of a writer his mother, Agnes, admired.
 As a child, Harris loved to paint, and aged 16 and studying at Perth Modern School, his self-portrait was one of 80 works out of 200 to be hung in the Art Gallery of New South Wales as an entry in the 1947 Archibald Prize.
 He won his first art prize two years later.
 In his adolescence he was also an excellent swimmer, winning several competitions in the 40s and 50s.
 This is perhaps why he starred in a public information film in the 70s encouraging children to learn to swim.